-The Commission established the following deadlines for the 2017-18 accreditation review cycle:
+The 2019-20 accreditation cycle is underway, applications were due on August 1, 2019.
+The Commission established the following deadlines for the 2020-21 accreditation review cycle:

 Deadline to submit a completed accreditation application for peer review.

 A concurrent enrollment partnership (CEP) is eligible to apply for NACEP accreditation if it meets the following minimum criteria:

 - Is a Post-secondary Institutional Member of NACEP in good standing.
 CEP programs that are not currently members of NACEP must also complete a New Member Application.

 - Is operated by an institution of higher education accredited by a U.S. Department of Education-recognized Regional Institutional Accrediting Agency.

 - Is operated by an institution authorized or licensed by the state agency for higher education in any state or country where it offers concurrent enrollment.

 - Has continuously offered NACEP-defined concurrent enrollment courses for at least three consecutive school years.